oliveirajv/joaovictor-DR1-AT/README.md

     pip install colored

 :us:
-  The idea of this project was recreate the terminal functionalities.
+  The idea of this project was recreate the terminal.

   Install the colored module: https://pypi.org/project/colored/